AlexaCRM/alexacrm.github.io/integration-cds/elementor.md

 All you need to do is drag the `Form` widget into the content area, create  the necessary fields and Save their ID.
 Next, navigate to `Actions After Submit`, click `+` and add the `Send to Dataverse` action.
 Then, select the `Send to Dataverse` menu section and choose a table from the `Table` dropdown.

-After choosing an action, like create, you need to make `Fields Mapping`.
+After selecting an action, for example `create`, you need to add `Fields Mapping`.
 Click `+ADD ITEM`.
 Here, fill in `Form field` (which is the field ID that was saved previously) and `Table column` (which is the logical name for the column) for each field.

 ## Twig widget